-Insolar platform focuses on blockchain business-to-business applications and aims to extend blockchain mass adoption in the enterprise circles.
+The Insolar platform focuses on blockchain business-to-business applications and therefore, aims to extend blockchain mass adoption in the enterprise sphere.
 As a scalable platform that offers endless possibilities for vast networks that host several nodes, it is one of the best blockchain-as-a-service platforms for organizations so far.

-That's because it allows network to scale and to add nodes without compromising network value and speed, with each node added resulting to an increase in platform speed.
+That's because it allows the network to scale and to add nodes without compromising the network’s value and speed, with each node added resulting in an increase in the platform’s speed.
 The platform already manages over 16,000 transactions per second as tested on just 20 nodes, which is way a lot compared to PayPal's 193 transactions per second.

 Mainnet and wallet

-Alongside the mainnet launch will also be a native Insolar Wallet that will also support conversion of ERC-20 tokens on Ethereum to native coins on Insolar blockchain.
+Alongside the mainnet launch will be the launch of a native Insolar Wallet that will also support the conversion of ERC-20 tokens to native coins on the Insolar blockchain.

 Multiple use cases

-Insolar's blockchain platform helps companies to reduce costs and complexity, launch distributed and trusted record keeping and management, and launch and manage shared trusted processes.
-It is applicable in different use cases such as in transport and logistics for real-time performance monitoring and supply chain management while reducing fraud and theft; healthcare for management of health records and communities all with privacy and reduced payment fraud; in agriculture for managing supply chains and real time product quality monitoring; in retail for streamlining customer data, launching and managing efficient advertising tools and for diversifying consumer incentives; and in manufacturing for companies that want to establish direct customer relationships and launch versatile rewards and loyalty programs.
+Insolar's blockchain platform helps companies to reduce the costs and complexity of certain processes, launch distributed and trusted record keeping and management, and increase the shared nature and the trust in all of the above.
+It is applicable in different use cases such as in transport and logistics for real-time performance monitoring and supply chain management while reducing fraud and theft; healthcare for management of health records and communities all with privacy and reduced payment fraud; in agriculture for managing supply chains and real-time product quality monitoring; in retail for streamlining customer data, launching and managing efficient advertising tools and for diversifying consumer incentives; and in manufacturing for companies that want to establish direct customer relationships and launch versatile rewards and loyalty programs.

 Other use cases include in automotive, mining, telecom, transport and logistics, insurance, and many others.